DeRuina/timberjack/README.md

     RotateAt          []string      // Specific daily times (HH:MM, 24-hour) to trigger rotation BackupTimeFormat  string        // Optional.
 If unset or invalid, defaults to 2006-01-02T15-04-05.000 (with fallback warning)
     AppendTimeAfterExt    bool      // if true, name backups like foo.log-<timestamp>-<reason> defaults to foo-<timestamp>-<reason>.log
+    FileMode          os.FileMode   // Use custom permissions for newly created files.
+If zero (unset or 0), defaults to 640.
 }
 ```